|

 Bradley in 1890's - but, no one really knows how.
 Did he

 inadvertently drop a pie into a bowl of soup?
-Or though pea soup
+Or maybe what a lot of

 with meat has long been part of English culinary history, with honourable